 Well, we know some, but we don’t know all of what happens during spinal manipulation and why it often results in relief.

-We do know that the technique results in stretching of joint capsules1.
+We do know that the technique results in transient, or temporary, stretching of joint capsules1.

 It’s also hard to ignore the placebo effect this treatment can have…